tLewisII/CoreData-hs/README.md

 ## Usage

-    $ ./CoreDataHs [ModelFileName]
+    $ ./coredata-hs [ModelFileName]
-Simply pass the name of the Model file you wish to generate requests for, without any extensions and Fetcher will do the rest.
+Simply pass the name of the Model file you wish to generate requests for, without any extensions and CoreData-hs will do the rest.
+You can also drop the executable in `usr/local/bin` if you want to be able to run it from anywhere.

 ## Options